bibanon/bibanon/BASC-Anthology.md

 * Daily Japanese Thread
 * [LogicalIncrements](http://www.logicalincrements.com/) (former Falcon Guide from /g/) - All the best parts you need to build a desktop gaming rig PC.

+## Amazing Projects

+* [Food in Literature](http://foodinliterature.com/) - Cook the greatest foods ever written about, that the rest of the world can only dream of.

 ## Back to the 1980s

 Websites that enshrine the legacy of the 1980s, as seen through childhood's rose-tinted eyeglasses.
 These became popular as websites or flash animations in a retro chic during the 2000s, when such children became college students, discovered many people like them, and looked back fondly on those idyllic days.
 And now I myself look back fondly at the days when I could just surf the internet and hear these amazing stories, or just dirty language (which really does appeal to tweens).